 The natural pigments that give fruits their vibrant hues—such as anthocyanins, carotenoids, and chlorophyll—are packed with powerful nutrients like antioxidants, vitamins, and minerals.
 Eating a wide range of colors ensures you get the full spectrum of nutrients your body needs for optimal health.

 Eating the rainbow doesn’t need to be complicated.
-Just aim to include at least two or three different colors on your plate at each meal.
-It’s an easy way to boost the diversity of the nutrients you eat and make your meals look nicer, too.
+Just aim to include at least two or three different colors on your plate at each meal, and snack on fresh fruits and veggies when you’re feeling peckish.